 Seven years on this is what I wrote on my then Facebook page:

 I know films are made for maximum dramatic impact, and of course, the Winehouse story is a terribly tragic tale of undiagnosed mental illness and squandered talent, but I spent most of the film in tears.

-I was kind of missing America (I’d just returned to Aus from a three month summer road trip that took me through a dozen US states) or because most of my adult life was spent living in the Winehouse stomping ground of the London Borough of Camden that so many familiar haunts flashed up on screen I may never see again.
+I was kind of missing America (I’d just returned to Australia from a three month summer road trip that took me through a dozen US states), but also most of my adult life was spent living in the Winehouse stomping ground of the London Borough of Camden, and so many familiar haunts flashed up on the silver screen that I may never see again.

 Bizarrely, within an hour he’d started following me.
 Hmm.
-I guess there’s no such thing as bad publicity, right? #amyfilm #27club
+I guess there’s no such thing as bad publicity, right?